 Reporting a problem

 If you suspect that someone has guessed your password and accessed your account, change your password immediately.
 If you suspect that there is a security breach or flaw in the university system, please notify Campus Technology Support at 581-HELP.

-More information about security is available from Eastern’s IT security officer, Mike Gioia, 581-1942, or at ITS Security.
+More information about security is available from Eastern's IT security officer, Josh Awalt, 581-1904, or at http://www.eiu.edu/its/security/

 Peer-to-peer downloading of music, movies, TV shows, games and other copyrighted material is one of the most problematic Internet activities at Eastern.
 Illegal filesharing not only is against the law, it also slows your computer and makes it vulnerable to virus infections and spyware and denies network bandwidth to other campus users.